openml/openml-r/doc/knitted/1-Introduction.md

     * result is an object of a specific OpenML class
     * available for DataSets, Tasks, Runs, Predictions and Flows
 * Stage 2: Running Models on Tasks
-    * runTaskMlr, runTaskCustom
+    * runTaskMlr
     * input: task and model
-    * output: OMLMlrRunResult, OMLRunResult
+    * output: OMLMlrRun, OMLRun
 * Stage 3: Uploading
+    * uploadOMLFlow
-    * uploadRunResult
+    * uploadOMLRun

 ----------------------------------------------------------------------------------------------------
 Jump to: